It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Foreign Exchange Controls

 Foreign residents and non-residents are permitted to buy or sell foreign exchange, without limits on currency exchange transactions.
-Banks are permitted to request certification of funds for transaction exceeding $12,700 dollars.
+Banks are permitted to request certification of funds for transaction exceeding $11,900 dollars.
 There are no restrictions on the movement of currency by non-residents transiting or importing currency into the country.
 The Kyrgyz som follows a free-floating exchange rate, with periodic FX interventions by the National Bank of the Kyrgyz Republic (NBKR) to mitigate the risk of exchange rate shocks.
-Among Post-Soviet countries, the Kyrgyz som has been one of the most stable currencies, with the dollar exchange rate dropping 0.3 percent in 2019.
+Although the Kyrgyz som is typically considered to be stable, its value against the U.S. dollar fell by 20% in 2020, from 69 som to 83 som per U.S. dollar.
 The NBKR conducts weekly inter-bank currency auctions, in which competitive bids determine market-based transaction prices.
 Banks usually clear payments within a single business day.
 Complaints of currency conversion issues are rare.
 With occasional exceptions in the agricultural and energy sectors, barter transactions have largely been phased out.

 The Kyrgyz banking system remains well capitalized with still sizeable, non-performing loans (NPLs).
-NPLs increased from 7.5 percent to 8.0 percent in 2019, with restructured loans in excess of 20 percent.
-Net capital adequacy ratio increased from 23.7 percent to 24.0 percent in 2019.
-Total assets in the Kyrgyz banking system in 2019 equaled approximately USD 3.6 billion.
-As of August 2019, the Kyrgyz Republic’s three largest banks by total assets were Kyrgyz Investment and Credit Bank (KICB; approximately USD 418 million), Optima Bank (approximately USD 520.7 million), and Aiyl Bank (approximately USD 434.5 million).
+NPLs increased from 8.0 percent to 10.5 percent in 2020, with restructured loans in excess of 20 percent.
+Net capital adequacy ratio increased from 24% to 24.9% in 2020.
+Total assets in the Kyrgyz banking system in 2020 equaled approximately USD 3.5 billion.
+As of August 2019, the Kyrgyz Republic’s three largest banks by total assets were Kyrgyz Investment and Credit Bank (KICB; approximately USD 427 million), Optima Bank (approximately USD 525.0 million), and Aiyl Bank (approximately USD 383.0 million).

 Local and Correspondent Banks

-There are currently 23 commercial banks in the Kyrgyz Republic, with 323 operating branches throughout the country; the five largest banks comprise 51.7 percent of the total market.
+There are currently 23 commercial banks in the Kyrgyz Republic, with 312 operating branches throughout the country; the five largest banks comprise 42.2% of the total market.
 No U.S. bank operates in the Kyrgyz Republic and Kyrgyz banks do not maintain correspondent accounts from U.S. financial institutions.
 There are eight foreign banks operating in the Kyrgyz Republic: Demir Bank, National Bank of Pakistan, Halyk Bank, Optima Bank, Finca Bank, and Kompanion Bank are entirely foreign held.
 Other banks are partially foreign held, including KICB and BTA Bank, Kyrgyz-Swiss Bank.
-KICB has multinational organizations as shareholders including the European Bank for Reconstruction and Development (EBRD), Economic Finance Corporation, the Aga Khan Fund for Economic Development and others.
+KICB has multinational organizations as shareholders including the European Bank for Reconstruction and Development (EBRD), Economic Finance Corporation, the Aga Khan Fund for Economic Development, and others.